 As a result of the state of Florida's federal review as part of the CFSR, every Region is under a Program Improvement Plan (PIP).
-Each Region, including both CBC's and DCF, developed a PIP and quarterly reporting began during FY 2017-2018.
+Each Region, including both CBC's and DCF, developed a PIP and quarterly reporting began during FY 2017-2018 and will continue through FY 2018-2019.
 As part of the Central DCF Region's plan, BFP is focusing on the following initiatives: